swest06/devcon/README.md

-# SocMed app
+# TECH-TIE app
-A fullstack social media application using the MERN stack.
+A fullstack social network application using the MERN stack.

 In progress...